ToshioCP/Rake-tutorial-for-beginners-en/sec4.md

 - `docs/style.css` depends on `style.css` and the directory `docs`.
 - `docs` is a directory task, defined with the directory method.

-There is `sh` method in line 6.
+The `sh` method is in line 6.
 It is similar to Ruby's `system` method and executes the argument as an external command.
-It invokes Pandoc via `bash` on line 6.
+It invokes Pandoc via `bash`.
 The `sh` method is a Rake extension to FileUtils class.

 Pandoc option `--toc` automatically generates a table of contents.
 By default, Markdown headings from `#` to `###` will be put in the table of contents.

-The `inject` method on line 10 is the array instance method.
+The `inject` method on line 10 is an Array instance method.
 The argument (an empty string) is the initial value of `s1`.
 The values ​​in the array are sequentially assigned to `s2` and calculated, and the result is assigned to the next `s1`.
 See how the method works step by step.

 - The initial value is the empty string `""` (the argument). it is assigned to `s1` in the block.
-- `s2` is assigned the first array element, "sec1.md", and `s1 << File.read(s2) + "\n"` is executed.
+- `s2` is assigned the first array element "sec1.md", and `s1 << File.read(s2) + "\n"` is executed.
 As a result, "contents of sec1.md + newline+newline" is added to the string pointed to by `s1`, and that string becomes the return value of the `<<` method.
 The return value will be assigned to `s1` in the block when it is executed in the second time.
-(The actual proces is complicated, but in short, it can be said that `s1` is added with "contents of sec1.md + newline+newline" and becomes the next `s1`.)
+(The actual process is complicated, but in short, it can be said that `s1` is added with "contents of sec1.md + newline+newline" and becomes the next `s1`.)
-- In the second block execution, `s1` is substituted with "sec1.md contents + newline+newline", and `s2` is substituted with the next array element "sec2.md".
+- In the second block execution, `s1` is replaced with "sec1.md contents + newline+newline", and `s2` is replaced with the next array element "sec2.md".
 The block is executed, and "sec2.md contents + newline+newline" is added to `s1`.
 As a result, `s1` becomes "contents of sec1.md + newline+newline + content of sec2.md + newline+newline".
 This will be assigned to the next `s1`.